How to feed multiple cats in the same household

 If one of your cats is a particularly speedy eater, they may be prone to stealing food off the others.
 Interactive feeders are a great way to get them to slow down and keep them preoccupied with their food for longer.

-The Catit Food Tree stimulates cats to slow down and work for their food by playfully pawing at it through several side openings.
+Some interactive feeders encourage your cats to slow down and work for their food by playfully pawing at it through several side openings.
 It can be set to varying levels of difficulty by rotating the middle disc and adjusting the opening sizings.
-For a slightly cheaper option, you can try the Catit Cat Multi Feeder.
-As it hides the food from view, cats have to entice snack-sized portions out by pawing at it.
-It’s very handy for prolonging mealtime and preventing binge-eating.
+For a slightly cheaper option, you can try a more simple cat feeder that has unique compartments for your cats to hunt for their food.

 If your feline friend has any mishaps during mealtime, make sure they’re covered by pet insurance.
 Visit www.argospetinsurance.co.uk to find out more information about our policies.